Antox/Antox/CONTRIBUTING.md

 Old issues will be closed if the author is inactive and the problem still hasn't been discovered.

+Created issues and replies must be on topic.
+Advertising websites or other repos is not allowed.

 ### <a name="questions"></a> Questions

 Before asking a question, be sure to check out the [Tox Wiki](https://wiki.tox.chat/doku.php) to see if it is already covered there.